-What is an open source license and what does it even mean?
+What is an open source software license?
 Think of open source software as free, but free like a free puppy.
 It comes with a set of responsibilities and chores once you are in possession of the puppy, or in this case the software.
 Those responsibilities are defined in the open source license.

 Two Main Categories of OSS Licenses

 Open source licenses are important for software that is being distributed, especially if there is intellectual property or proprietary information in the codebase of the open source project.
 There are two main types of open source licenses, permissive and copyleft.
 Both have their own rules and regulations in regards to the freedom users have in open source projects.

 A permissive license allows you to use the original program with little restrictions on how you choose to use the source code and re-share the software.
 It is also known as "non-copyleft" license and the main requirement is generally to include attribution of the original code to the original developers.
 A permissive license does not have reciprocity obligations so there is no assurance that the software will always remain free and public.
 With a permissive license, you can generally change and re-share someone else's program without disclosing the source code.